XDagger/management/README.md

 # Project Management
-Record all the development progress and all the managment related documnets in this repository, inlucindg meetup minutes and develop plan.
+Record all the development progress and all the managment related documents in this repository, inlucindg meetup minutes and develop plan.

 ## Progress